 Let’s now refresh some concepts of graph theory that will become useful to understand the working mechanism of the MCL technique.

 Graphs and random walks

-As mentioned in a previous post, many systems in nature can be represented as graphs, which are nothing more than as a set of nodes connected by edges.
-The most familiar example of graphs are, without any doubt, social networks, where users are represented as nodes while an edge connecting any two nodes represents the fact that the two users/nodes are interacting with each other, among other things (e. g. if they are friends on Facebook).
+As mentioned in a previous post, many systems in nature can be represented as graphs.
+Graphs are nothing more than a set of nodes connected by edges.
+Social networks probably are the most familiar example of graphs.
+Nodes represent users while an edge connecting any two nodes represents the fact that the two users are interacting with each other.

 One of the common approaches to analyze graphs and derive insights from simulations is the so-called random walk.
 Here is an example that clarifies what random walk means.
 Suppose there is a tourist who is starting a trip from his hometown and is going to visit several cities.
-One can think of the cities as the nodes of a graph, which are connected by an edge whenever it is possible to directly reach one city from the other.
-Let’s assume the aforementioned tourist is amazed by surprises, so she hasn’t planned his trip in advance and she randomly picks the next city.
+One can think of the cities as the nodes of a graph.
+Such nodes are connected by an edge whenever it is possible to directly reach one city from the other.
+Let’s assume the aforementioned tourist is amazed by surprises.
+She hasn’t planned her trip in advance and she randomly picks the next city.

-From a mathematical point of view, the trip of the tourist is a stochastic process known as a random walk on the graph.
+From a mathematical point of view, the trip of the tourist is a stochastic process known as a random walk.

-A natural question that may arise is the following: in the long term, which cities will be visited next by our tourist?
+A natural question that may arise: which cities will be visited next by our tourist in the long term?
 The answer to such a question depends on how the cities are connected to each other.
-For example, if cities form well-separated clusters (also called connected components in graph theory), and the tourist starts her trip inside one of these clusters, she may never be able to reach any city of the other clusters.
+For example, if cities form well-separated clusters (connected components), and the tourist starts her trip inside one of these clusters, she may never be able to reach any city of the other clusters.